isuhendro/data-science-beginner/README.md

 2. Let's say the first two rows are taken as training data, and the last row is taken as testing data.

 ## Toolbox
-Choosing the right toolbox is not easy.
+> Choosing the right toolbox is not easy.
 You need to have solid background of engineering to be able to decide wisely.
-You also need to a lot of reference in internet, that very often have contradicting views.
-Very often, the right toolbox is influence with the final objective of your learning.
+You also need to read / watch references in internet, that often have contradicting views.
+Occasionally, the right toolbox is influenced by the final objective of your learning, like what kind of product you're trying to build.

-The worst case, choosing the wrong one means losing weeks or months of your time.
+The worst case of choosing the wrong one is losing weeks or months of your time, to redo stuff.

 Below are my criterias in choosing the toolbox
 * **Cheap** If possible free.
 When you don't have sponsor, and taking your sweet time - having paid toolbox will add additional pressure, and diminish the fun factor.